xemul/libct/README.md

 The library operates on two entities:

 * session -- everyone willing to work with container must first open a session.
-There are currently two types of sessions -- local, when all containers are created as child tasks of the caller, and unix, where the API requests are forwarded to libctd daemon, which in turn calls respective functions withing its local session
+Currently there is only one type of session -- local, when all containers are created as child tasks of the caller using namespaces, cgroups etc.;

 * container -- a container.
 By default container is "empty", when started it is merely a fork()-ed process.
 Container can be equipped with various